Ever feel your electronics are haunting your energy bills? Phantom energy is real and happening all around you!

 2. Unplug devices not in use

 The easiest way to eliminate phantom loads is to unplug all devices you aren’t using.
 It may not be practical for all electronics (e.g., internet modems, routers, cable boxes, refrigerators, etc.).
 But it’s effective for things like device chargers, entertainment systems and small kitchen appliances.
-Make unplugging a habit before heading to bed or out of your home or workspace.
+Make unplugging a habit before heading to bed or out of your home or workplace.

 Talk to your partner, family, colleagues and roommates about how they can contribute to a greener space by adopting energy conserving habits.
 Consider speaking to your workplace decision-makers about adopting energy conservation strategies.